google/triggerator/README.md

 "F" instances means automatic scaling.
 "B" instances means basic (or manual) scaling.

-So using one instance in standard environment with basic scaling you have 9 hours of execution to use with free of change.
+So using one instance in standard environment with basic scaling you have 9 hours of execution to use free of change.
 After that we'll be billing - check [pricing](https://cloud.google.com/appengine/pricing) (at 2021 it's $0.05 per hour).

-You alway can change environemnt, scaling and instance class in your app.yaml, see detail here - https://cloud.google.com/appengine/docs/standard/nodejs/config/appref.
+You always can change environemnt, scaling and instance class in your app.yaml, see detail here - https://cloud.google.com/appengine/docs/standard/nodejs/config/appref.